-On the authority of Ibn `Umar (ra) that the Messenger of Allah (sas) said:
+On the authority of Abdullah ibn Umar (may Allah be pleased with him), the Messenger of Allah (peace be upon him) said:

 Written commentary compiled by volunteers utilizing Sh.
 Jamaal Diwan's audio commentary above and English translation of Ibn Daqiq Al-Id's commentary on The Forty Hadith of Imam al-Nawawi.

 This hadith has many different narrations.
 Some of them actually say that “I was commanded to fight the people” and then the narrators would add in right there “meaning the polytheist” or some would say “I was commanded to fight the people until they bear witness that there is no God but Allah, and that Muhammad is His messenger.”
 There is no mention of prayer and fasting, and there are various different narrations within these lines.

 One important thing to take into account is that whenever the Prophet Muhammad says, “I was commanded” in this passive form, then that means that the demand is coming directly from Allah.

 Who Are “The People”?

 So, what does it mean when he says,“to fight the people”?
 This is the most controversial and misunderstood part of the hadith.
 Does “people” refer to everyone, a certain group, or is there further context to this hadith?
 Based on the context of the life of the Prophet (sas), and the actions of the generations after him, it’s understood that this hadith does not refer to all people, by any means.
 There were many people that he didn’t fight and people with whom we had peace contracts.
 There were also people that paid jizya.
 They were not Muslims, but they paid this tax to the Muslim state in order to be protected and to receive services.

 Ibn Hajar Al-Asqalani (ra), in his explanation of Sahih Al Bukhari, mentions five or six different possibilities for what “the people” could mean.
 The main point in that discussion is that the hadith refers to a particular type of people.